kubeflow/website/content/docs/guides/gcp-e2e.md

     ```
     docker push ${TRAIN_IMG_PATH}
     ```
+    The push may take a few minutes to complete.
+You should see Docker progress updates in your command window.

 1. Wait until the process is complete, then you should see your new container image listed on the [Container Registry page][gcp-container-registry]